 Glycosylated haemoglobin (HbA1c) ≥48 mmol/mol (≥6.5%).

-In an asymptomatic patient, results should be confirmed by repeating the test (from the same sample or in two separate test samples).
+In an asymptomatic patient, results should be confirmed by repeating the test.
 In symptomatic patients, measurement of plasma glucose if sufficient to diagnose diabetes.
 Diabetes is the overall diagnostic term applied to people satisfying these criteria, with type 1 and type 2 being further sub-classes based on clinical and/or laboratory criteria.

 The diagnosis of type 1 diabetes is often obvious from the clinical presentation, but can be confirmed through additional testing.
 Low C-peptide levels and presence of one or more autoimmune markers are consistent with a diagnosis of type 1 diabetes.
 Autoimmune markers include autoantibodies to glutamic acid decarboxylase (GAD), insulin, islet cells, islet antigens (IA2 and IA2-beta), and the zinc transporter ZnT8.